 Imagine a project to construct a hotel that was initially planned to take 20 weeks.
 The activity of installing access card readers to the rooms was initially planned to take place at the end of week 15 but was delayed by eight weeks.
 This activity was not on the planned critical path; the installation of the access card readers was not planned to affect or drive the initial completion duration of 20 weeks.
 However, construction progressed as planned and the access card readers were the only element delayed.
 This activity therefore moved onto the actual critical path and was only completed at the end of week 23, causing a three-week delay to the opening of the hotel.
 The critical path analysis allows for separable and proportionate damages to be assessed.

 True concurrent delay is the occurrence of two or more delay events at the same time, one an Employer Risk Event, the other a Contractor Risk Event, and the effects of which are felt at the same time.
 For concurrent delay to exist, each of the Employer Risk Event and the Contractor Risk Event much be an effective cause of Delay to Completion (i.e. the delays must both affect the critical path).
-Where Contractor Delay to Completion occurs or has an effect concurrently with Employer Delay to Completion, the Contractor's concurrent delay should not reduce any [Extension of Time] due.
+Where Contractor Delay to Completion occurs or has an effect concurrently with Employer Delay to Completion, the Contractor's concurrent delay should not reduce any [Extension of Time] due.20

-In effect, where there is concurrent delay caused by both the owner and the contractor, the contractor is granted an extension of time (EOT) and is therefore not penalised for having caused any delay to the project.
+In effect, where there is concurrent delay caused by both the owner and the contractor, the contractor is granted an extension of time (EOT) and, therefore, is not penalised for having caused any delay to the project.
 If the completion date is extended for reasons attributable to the owner, the contractor may be entitled to prolongation costs (such as the costs of having to remain on site longer).
 Does this mean that where there are concurrent causes of delay and the contractor is granted an EOT, the owner has to pay the contractor's prolongation costs?
-Here the SCL guidance again provides clarification:21
+Here the SCL guidance again provides clarification:

 Where Employer Delay to Completion and Contractor Delay to Completion are concurrent and, as a result of that delay the Contractor incurs additional costs, then the Contractor should only recover compensation if it is able to separate the additional costs caused by the Employer Delay from those caused by the Contractor Delay.
-If it would have incurred the additional costs in any event as a result of Contractor Delay, the Contractor will not be entitled to recover those additional costs.
+If it would have incurred the additional costs in any event as a result of Contractor Delay, the Contractor will not be entitled to recover those additional costs.21

 IV Approaches to analysing causation in non-construction disputes

-Outside of construction disputes, there is no single commonly accepted approach to demonstrating causation.
+Outside construction disputes, there is no single commonly accepted approach to demonstrating causation.
 Below we discuss some of the available approaches for analysing causation in non-construction disputes and give examples of the contexts in which they can be used.

 i Benchmark analysis